lgbt-foundation/whitepaper/whitepaper.md

 > Using **BLOCKCHAIN TECHNOLOGY** to **ADVANCE EQUAL RIGHTS AND ACCEPTANCE** for the **LGBT COMMUNITY**

-## ABOUT THIS DOCUMENT

-In this early version of the white paper that aims to discuss two major problems affecting the LGBT community: 1. the "pink economy" not being adequately leveraged for its members' interest;
-and 2. lack of dedicated and adequate funding to resolve persist inequality and discrimination against its members.

-While this paper proposes technical and economical solutions to these problems, this is first and foremost an invitation of participation.

 ### Legal Disclaimer

-This white paper is a confidential overview of the LGBT Token project and token sale.
+This white paper is an overview of the LGBT Token project and token sale.
 It may be amended or replaced at any time.
 There is no obligation to update the whitepaper or to provide the recipient with notification of any changes or access to any additional information.

 Recipients are notified as follows: